ericwq/gskills/docs/picker.md

 Through the discussion from [xDS protocol - LDS/RDS](lds.md) and [xDS protocol - CDS/EDS](cds.md), we have connected with the upstream server.
 There is a key question need to answer: For each RPC request which connection will be used ?
 Who decide it?

-During the discussion, you can refer to [xDS wrappers](wrappers.md#xds-wrappers) to find the invocation target.
+During the discussion, you can refer to [xDS wrappers](wrappers.md#xds-wrappers) to find the type relationship.

 ## Build config selector